sammy1493/frontend-test/README.md

 2. We care about UI/UX, any attention to detail in the UI will be noticed.
 Please dont hack in UI changes.
 3. Simple clear code comments are helpful.

-### Task
+### Tasks
+* TASK 1: As a user I can mark a todo as completed.
-Using JQuery, Vue.js, or React render the todo list dynamically and allow the delete + completed buttons to work dynamically via an Ajax<br>
+* TASK 2: Using JQuery, Vue.js, or React render the todo list dynamically and allow the delete and completed buttons to work via Ajax<br>
- (You do not need to make pagination to work).
  We care about the user experience here, this might be animation?

 Extra tasks:
 - Fix any bugs you may find.
 - Fix any security issues you may find.
-- Adding a few unit tests to show us that you undersatnd how they work is a bonus.
+- Adding a few unit tests to show us that you understand how they work is a bonus.

 ### Documentation
 This app use [Silex](http://silex.sensiolabs.org/), a  micro-framework based on the Symfony2 Components.